zeromq/czmq/bindings/nodejs/README.md

 string my_zargs.paramName ()
 ```

-Return current parameter name, or NULL if there are no named
+Return current parameter name, or NULL if there are no named parameters.
-parameters.

 ```
-string my_zargs.paramLookup (String)
+string my_zargs.get (String)
 ```

-Return value of named parameter, NULL if no given parameter has
+Return value of named parameter or NULL is it has no value (or was not specified)
-been specified, or special value for which zargs_param_empty ()
-returns true.

 ```
-string my_zargs.paramLookupx (String)
+string my_zargs.getx (String)
 ```

-Return value of named parameter(s), NULL if no given parameter has
+Return value of one of parameter(s) or NULL is it has no value (or was not specified)
-been specified, or special value for which zargs_param_empty ()
-returns true.

 ```
-boolean my_zargs.hasHelp ()
+boolean my_zargs.has (String)
 ```

-Returns true if there are --help -h arguments
+Returns true if named parameter was specified on command line

 ```
-boolean my_zargs.paramEmpty (String)
+boolean my_zargs.hasx (String)
 ```

-Returns true if parameter did not have a value
+Returns true if named parameter(s) was specified on command line

 ```
 nothing my_zargs.print ()